Crohn’s Disease Treatment with the Right Diet

 - Intolerance to dairy products is normal in those with Crohn’s disease, since they cause inflammation in the body.
 Yet, you can use rice milk enriched with calcium as a substitute for these products.

 - Try tofu and pay attention to how your body feels.
 If you’re able to tolerate it, try to include it regularly in your diet as it’s rich in calcium and vegetable proteins.

 - Remove red meats from your diet.
 You need a protein source that is also low fat and less processed.
 Look for plant-based protein to include in your diet.
 Certainly, never eat fried foods!

 - Eggs are also appropriate for a Crohn’s disease diet.

-- Tuna, mackerel and sardines are good sources of healthy proteins and are usually well tolerated.
+- Moreover, Tuna, mackerel, and sardines are good sources of proteins and are usually well tolerated.

 - Apples, baked or as applesauce.
-Never add sugar!
+And never add sugar!